TheshadowLP/Frostbound/readme.md

 Project Shadow is **ONLY** found on [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/projectshadow) or our **OFFICIAL** [Github](https://github.com/TheshadowLP/Forge-Shadow-1.20.1).
 Anywhere else is not official, and not us.
-Only download using the above links <br>
+Only download using the above links. <br>
-**Project Distribution does allow 3rd parties**
+**Project Distribution does allow 3rd parties.**

 # About the Mod
 Project Shadow improves your Minecraft vanilla experience! <br>